telerik/fiddler-everywhere-docs/knowledge-base/how-to-set-macos-terminal.md

 set https_proxy=127.0.0.1:8866
 ```

-Once the Fiddler Everywhere proxy is set, we could immediately capture traffic through the terminal application.
+Once the Fiddler Everywhere proxy is set, you can immediately capture traffic through the terminal application.

-_Example for requesting while using_ **_curl_** _via iTerm2 and intercepting the traffic in Fiddler Everywhere_
+_Example for requesting while using_ **_curl_** _through iTerm2 and intercepting the traffic in Fiddler Everywhere_
 ```Bash
 curl https://docs.telerik.com/fiddler-everywhere --
 ```